andreevgeorge/andreevgeorge/README.md

 ### Hi there!

 💻 Open to new job opportunities<br>
-📚 So much into JavaScript and Python<br>
+📚 Much into JavaScript and Python<br>
-📬 Contact me at: andreevgeorge@yandex.ru
+📬 Contact me at: andreevgeorge@yandex.ru or via messngers below

 ---